pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 With this addition, we can now combine teams with zero access disruptions as follows:

-1. Create the new team in the org config
+1. Create the new team in the org config.
-2. Create a TeamRepository config for the new team with desired permission levels
+2. Create a TeamRepository config for the new team with desired permission levels.
 3. Open a pull request and let CI and Pulumi do the rest.

 Now we can develop standards around repository permissions based on teams’ roles and areas of responsibility, and we have tooling in place that can maintain these standards for everyone in the org to see.
-In fact, we can standardize the meaning of “code ownership” via access levels in this way - one centralized management location rather than asking your grandboss to dig through the UI for you.
+In fact, we can standardize the meaning of “code ownership” via access levels in this way---one centralized management location rather than asking your grandboss to dig through the UI for you.

 ## Future challenges